S-Priyadharshan/19AI550_new/Ex.No.5_PursueandEvade.md

     Pursuer: Set Speed = 4.
     Evader: Set Speed = 6.
 5. Write a script for  Player_movement behavior and save it
+6. Attach the Script to each player,pursuer and Evader.
+   Drag & Drop the Target from the Hierarchy into the "Target" field in the script component ( For pursuer and Evader).
+7. Run the game
+8. Stop the program

 ```
 using System.Collections;